-NOTE 20 - CONCENTRATION OF CREDIT RISK
+NOTE 21 - CONCENTRATION OF CREDIT RISK

 The Company maintains cash balances in various banks in China and the Special Region of Hong Kong.
 Per regulation of PRC, the maximum insured bank deposit amount is approximately \$72,700 (RMB 500,000) for each financial institution.
-As of December 31, 2018, the Company's uninsured cash balance was approximately \$57,500.
+As of December 31, 2019, the Company's uninsured cash balance was approximately \$50,184.

 The Company receives rental and management fee income from approximately 700 tenants.
-Revenue from the top ten tenants accounted for 19% and 24% of total revenue, for the years ended December 31, 2018 and 2017, respectively, No individual tenant's revenue accounts for more than 10% of the total revenue in the above periods.
+Revenue from the top ten tenants accounted for 18.23% and 19.29% of total revenue, for the years ended December 31, 2019 and 2018, respectively, no individual tenant's revenue accounts for more than 10% of the total revenue in the above periods.
+Accounts receivable from the top ten tenants accounts for 12.6% and 13% for the years ended December 31, 2019 and 2018.

-NOTE 21 - SUBSEQUENT EVENTS
+NOTE 22 - SUBSEQUENT EVENTS